WorkMote/docker-base/README.md

 This is the base image used to build other functionality pieces in WorkMote.
 All configuration details resides in the **[build](build)** folder.
 Please refer to it for more details.

+## About Dockerfile schema

+Labels used to identify image, must say something but in an ordered way.
+Structure is a follows:

+**com.workmote.<we|they>.<client moniker>.<image-key-name>.<aspect>=<value>**

+It uses a reverse DNS structure, to identify things from the one broader in aspect to the smaller ones; where:

+- **com.workmote**: it's the base, used to uniquely identify the whole as WorkMote's
+- **<we|they>**: to identify the image to something to be used by in WorkMote's products (we) or aimed to some client (they)
+- **<client moniker>**: only used when the previous entry was a *they*, or in the case we are working with ourselves as clients (our moniker will always be wm).
+If previous entry was a *we*, dont' set this.
+- **<image-key-name>**: a unique name under the context of the other keys, used to identify the image being built.
+Can be anything, but something succinct is recommended.
+Gonna depend on the context you are working.
+- **<aspect>**: something meaning that will give extra information about this image, like, but not restricted to: version, maintainer, purpose, app, etc. Its the image's metadata info.
+- **<value>**: simply the value of the key generated.
+Metadata's entry value.

+USER entry: This is explicitely set to avoid having surprises when the rest of operations are run, maybe due to a FROM image that left a different user set as result.

+Named Sections: All tasks are grouped into named sections that will pursue a purpose.
+Generally they will need files and scripts, ones that will be found in a folder under *build/*, and named the same as the section.
+Any Dockerfile directive can be added with the solely requirement of serving one purpose AND trying to keep that purpose as simple as possible.

+USER final: This is were the newly non-root user is set.
+This user is gonna be used to run anything this image has as container.
+We enforce the non-root usage at all level, that's why this it mandatory.

+ENTRYPOINT and ONBUILD ENTRYPOINT: Finally set some instructions on how to run this images and/or how derived images from this will have to run their procesees.
+Unless a different thing is required, this will have to be kept as points to run supervisor, and derived images will display both of them too, to guarantee chain behavior is kept.

 ## About folders structure

 As seen, main folder only contains data that Docker can use directly.
 The rest of the magic lives